VincentWGan/New-Venture-Creation-with-ChatGPT/docs/case_study/case_study.md

 ---
-title: "Case Study: An Innovative Umbrella Venture"
+title: "Case Study: Using AI to Launch a New Business Making and Selling Umbrellas"
 layout: default
 nav_order: 2
 has_children: true
 permalink: docs/case-study
 ---

-# Case Study: An Innovative Umbrella Venture
+# Case Study: Using AI to Launch a New Business Making and Selling Umbrellas
 {: .fs-9 }

 {: .no_toc }

 This case study demonstrates various prompt engineering themes and techniques in different stages of a new venture creation.
-All prompt responses are based on the current ChatGPT Plus version to demonstrate its full capabilities.
 {: .fs-6 .fw-300 }